-If your company is applying for a CMS licence, your company should submit under the Securities and Futures (Licensing and Conduct of Business) Regulations (SF(LCB)R).
-If your company already holds a CMS licence for certain regulated activities and wishes to add another activity to the CMS licence, you should submit under the SF(LCB)R.
+If your company is applying for a CMS licence, your company should submit Form 1 under the Securities and Futures (Licensing and Conduct of Business) Regulations (SF(LCB)R).
+If your company already holds a CMS licence for certain regulated activities and wishes to add another activity to the CMS licence, you should submit Form 5 under the SF(LCB)R.

 In addition, if you hire or appoint individuals to conduct a regulated activity under your licence, you have to appoint these individuals as an appointed or provisional representative for that regulated activity.
-You can refer to the page for more information.
+You can refer to the page Appointing a Representative for CMS Licensees or Exempt Financial Institutions for more information.

 How much is the application fee and how do I make payment?

 A non-refundable application fee of $1,000 is payable to the Authority for the submission of this application.
 The application fee is prescribed under regulation 6 of the Regulations.
 The applicant will be advised on the manner of payment for the application fee upon the Authority’s receipt of your application.